Leaflet: information for the user

 Antibiotics are used to treat infections caused by bacteria.
 They have no effect on infections caused by viruses.

-Sometimes an infection caused by a bacterium does not respond to treatment with an antibiotic.
-One of the most common reasons for this to happen is that the bacteria that cause the infection are resistant to the antibiotic being taken.
-This means that they can survive and even multiply, despite the antibiotic.
+Sometimes a bacterial infection does not respond to treatment with an antibiotic.
+One of the most common reasons for this is that the bacteria causing the infection are resistant to the antibiotic being taken.
+This means they can survive and even multiply, despite the antibiotic.

 Bacteria can become resistant to antibiotics for many reasons.
 Using antibiotics with caution can help reduce the opportunity for bacteria to become resistant to them.

-When your doctor prescribes a treatment with an antibiotic, it is to treat only your current illness.
-Paying attention to the following advice will help prevent the appearance of resistant bacteria that could stop the antibiotic from working.
+When your doctor prescribes antibiotic treatment, it is to treat only your current illness.
+Paying attention to the following tips will help prevent the appearance of resistant bacteria that could stop the antibiotic from working.

 ----------------------------------------------------------------------------------------------------------------------